 You probably need bobtail insurance if you drive a truck under someone’s else’s trucking authority without a trailer attached.
 Your motor carrier may require you to carry bobtail coverage or they may not.
 Regardless, you should know what it is and if you need it.
 (Our team of insurance experts would be happy to talk about your truck insurance needs – you can get in touch with us by phone or by filling out our online quote form.)

 When Would It Cover You?

 Bobtail insurance covers you when you are traveling between loads without the trailer attached.
-For example, if you drop off a load in St. Loius and bobtail to Indianapolis to pick up your next load for a different company, then bobtail coverage can cover your drive between St. Louis and Indianapolis.
+For example, if you drop off a load and bobtail to pick up your next load for a different company, then bobtail coverage can cover your drive.
 Bobtail insurance also covers you when you drive your semi without its trailer to and from the terminal.
 It can protect you after you drop a trailer and then drive your semi home.
 As long as you are not hauling a trailer or other equipment, bobtail insurance can cover you.